Local HPC Simulator Deployment Expert Guide

 Before the HEAppE Middleware deployment, the Vault needs to be initialized and unsealed.
 Initialization is a one-time process that sets up the Vault’s encryption keys and other configuration settings.
 During initialization, the Vault generates the initial root token and unseal keys, which are required to unseal the Vault.

-The scripts can be also used for unsealing the Vault when it is sealed and already initialized, usage is the same as for initialization.
+The docker service vault_init which is part of the docker compose can be also used for unsealing the Vault when it is sealed and already initialized, usage is the same as for initialization.

 Start Docker containers